What is privileged access management (PAM) and why is it important?

 What is privileged access?

 Privileged access is a type of IT system access that grants special rights to the access holder.
 Users with privileged access can execute actions that a standard user cannot.
-Actions that generally qualify as privileged operations include modifying server settings, change passwords, accessing business data systems, installing a new program, running critical services, adding user profiles, conducting maintenance activities, and altering network configurations.
+Actions that generally qualify as privileged operations include modifying server settings, changing passwords, accessing business data systems, installing a new program, running critical services, adding user profiles, conducting maintenance activities, and altering network configurations.

 Today's enterprise IT teams largely rely on critical user accounts called privileged accounts to provide users with privileged access to various information systems in the network.
 While privileged accounts remain the top choice for privileged access provisioning in the current IT landscape, other rarely used options include biometric authentication and smart cards.